Substance Abuse Resources in Augusta Drug Rehab, Alcohol Rehab & Detox

 Augusta Drug & Alcohol Rehab, Detox & Treatment Resources

 Nestled along the Savannah River, Augusta is a beautiful city that sits on the Georgia and South Carolina line.
-Each year, hundreds of thousands of people flock to the city for The Masters golf tournament and the warm Georgia weather, but the people who live here already know it’s something special.
+Each year, hundreds of thousands of people flock to the city for The Masters Golf Tournament and the warm Georgia weather, but the people who live here already know it’s something special.
 The Augusta area is home to Fort Gordon Army Base, the National Cyber Security Headquarters and several colleges and universities.
 Residents and visitors alike enjoy the city’s ample opportunities to take advantage of the natural beauty of the Piedmont, the area’s unique arts and culture and plenty of delicious Southern cuisine.

 For many Augusta residents, however, these things aren’t enough to keep life happy and vibrant.
 In 2016, in the Sand Hills neighborhood, police arrested over a dozen people involved with drug activity, including selling narcotics.
 At that time, authorities told the media that the arrest was just one part of a much bigger drug problem in the city.
 Sadly, it’s also indicative of much bigger drug problem across the United States.

-If you or a loved one is suffering with drug abuse or another addiction, it’s not too late to turn your life around.
+If you or a loved one is suffering from drug misuse or another addiction, it’s not too late to turn your life around.
 Addiction is a disease just like cancer, meaning that it requires proper treatment and tools to begin successful healing.
 Fortunately, Augusta and the rest of the state of Georgia have those tools ready and waiting to help you get back on track and say goodbye to the drugs and alcohol that have taken over your life.
 To learn more about alcohol and drug treatment in Augusta, keep reading.
 Congratulations on taking the first step to a new you.

 You’re not alone in this struggle.